Make is a build automation tool commonly used in software development to compile source code and

 [tab] recipe

-prerequisites determine when targets are out of date, targets are out of date if it doesn’t exist or is older than any of the prerequisites (by comparison of the last-modification time)
+prerequisites determine when targets are out of date. targets are out of date if they don’t exist or are older than any of the prerequisites (by comparison of the last-modification time).

 foo.o: foo.c defs.h